 Ticks can be found in woodland, moorland, grassland and parks, and are most active between March and October.
 Find out how to check for ticks after a visit to the countryside here.

 The car park opens at 8am daily, and can be very busy at popular times.
 From April to September it closes at 8.30pm and from October to March it closes at sunset.
 The gate is locked when the car park is closed and you will not be able to drive in or out.
 Please check the closing time on the board at the entrance.

 Car park charges

 The car park costs £2 per vehicle, payable at the automatic barrier.
 You’ll need to have the correct change.
-If you come here often you can buy a season ticket for £60 plus VAT - get in touch with us for more details.
+If you come here often you can buy a season ticket for £50 including VAT - get in touch with us for more details.
 Find out more about pay parking.

 Horseboxes are not allowed in the car park, however alternative parking is available at Kinshaldy Stables.

 The Crepe Shack offers delicious authentic French crepes, tea, coffee and cold drinks.
 It's onsite throughout the summer from 10am to 5pm every day.

 Bring a barbecue